yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 # Instructions
 − I want a data model that implements the client, product, and transaction with the the specified attributes like below.
-Examples:
-  - The client data model should minimally contain client ID, client name, and optionally it can have client information like total revenue, total debt, etc.
-  - ...
 - I want a service to allow retrieval of average purchases of all products between the specified starting year and ending year.
 - I want the backend implementation of database queries to achieve the above